-We have expanded our operations to several countries, including Ukraine, Russia, Turkey, Spain and Malaysia, among others.
+We have expanded our operations to several countries, including Ukraine, Russia, Turkey, Spain and Malaysia, among others, which are not significant due to their size.
 Our presence in these and other markets could present us with new and unanticipated operating challenges.
 For example, we may encounter labor restrictions or shortages and currency conversion obstacles, or be required to comply with stringent local governmental and environmental regulations.
 Any of these factors could increase our operating expenses and decrease our profitability.